sylvanc/pony-lecture/slides.md

 * Messages are guaranteed to be delivered.
 * Messages will be _enqueued_ in order when sending to a single actor on the same node.
 * The actor is a single function that must choose when to wait for a message.
-* Messages might be _handled_ in any order: the actor can wait for a particular kind of message (that is, the actor can _pattern match on its message queue_).
+* Messages might be _reacted to_ in any order: the actor can wait for a particular kind of message (that is, the actor can _pattern match on its message queue_).
 * All data is immutable, so no race conditions.
 * Actors are not garbage collected, and can crash, so actor references can be invalid.